 Climate Emergency Coalition (CEC) is a lead organization creating the national conversation on the current climate emergency to result in an Emergency Climate Mobilization.
 CEC is creating a campaign of moral conversation events to be hosted in faith communities and civic spaces—to alert, engage, and activate Americans to call for responses to meet the scope, scale, and urgency of the crisis: national climate policies and an emergency mobilization to phase out fossil fuels within a decade.

 Cliff Cockerham, National Campaign Director

 Cliff is especially adept at engaging and organizing young people.
 After a diverse teaching/research career, he began engaging inner-city youth as Sierra Club (SC) activists in 2008.
-He revived both the SC - Tennessee Chapter's Environmental Justice (EJ) Committee and the SC - Tennessee Chapter's Environmental Education (EE) Committee and continues to chair both.
+He revived both the SC - Tennessee Chapter's Environmental Justice (EJ) Committee and the SC - Tennessee Chapter's Environmental Education (EE) Committee, both of which he chaired until 2018.
 Consequently, dozens of students have been awarded SC scholarships to attend national trainings and conferences in addition to participating in seminal activist events and rallies.
-With the Environmental & Climate Committee of the NAACP - TN Chapter he leads a multilevel team that mentors EJ student activists at three historically black college and university campuses in the South.
+With the Environmental & Climate Committee of the NAACP - TN Chapter he is currently developing a multilevel team that mentors EJ student activists at three historically black college and university campuses in the South.

 Early retirement in 2014 allowed Cliff to dig deeper, spending six weeks on the Peoples Climate March team that brought 40,000 college students to Manhattan in 2014.
 This was an exciting prelude to the 2015 Paris COP21, where he served as producer for a team of American students who delivered live-webcasts to American audiences.
 He also had the pleasure of organizing an NGO/SC side-event against fracking while participating in the international meeting of anti-fracking activists during COP21.